Alka Yagnik: Career

-A classically trained Yagnik began singing bhajans for Akashvani (All India Radio), Calcutta at the age of six.
+Trained in the classical style, Yagnik began singing Bhajans for Akashvani (All India Radio), Calcutta at the age of six.
 Her first song was for the film Payal Ki Jhankaar in (1980).
 This was followed by Laawaris (1981) with the song "Mere Angane Mein", followed by the film Hamari Bahu Alka (1982).
 She got her big break with the song "Ek Do Teen" from the film Tezaab (1988).
 She has said that she had a high fever on the day she recorded "Ek Do Teen".
 The song won her the first out of seven Filmfare Award for Best Female Playback Singer.
-Besides Hindi, she has sung in more than twenty-five languages, besides singing 15 Pakistani songs. including Assamese, Bengali, Gujarati, Malayalam, Marathi, Manipuri, Odia, Punjabi, Bhojpuri, Tamil and Telugu.
+In addition to Hindi, she has sung in more than twenty-five languages, including Assamese, Bengali, Gujarati, Malayalam, Marathi, Manipuri, Odia, Punjabi, Bhojpuri, Tamil and Telugu, besides singing 15 Pakistani songs.
 She has also performed in live concerts around the world.
 In an interview with Mid-Day, Yagnik told that she records five songs daily during her time.

 In 1993, Yagnik sang a seductive song "Choli Ke Peeche Kya Hai" with Ila Arun.
 The song created controversy because of the lyrics written by Anand Bakshi.
 She got a second Filmfare award for the song, which she shared with Ila Arun.

-In 1994, she sang another seductive song "Din Mein Leti Hai" from the film Amanaat with co-singer Kumar Sanu and Ila Arun, composed by Bappi Lahiri and lyrics by Anwar Sagar.
+In 1994, she sang another seductive song "Din Mein Leti Hai" from the film Amaanat with co-singer Kumar Sanu and Ila Arun, composed by Bappi Lahiri and lyrics by Anwar Sagar.
 Besides the duet version, she also sang the female version of the song with Ila Arun.
 She has performed several shows with Kalyanji-Anandji and Laxmikant-Pyarelal.

-Throughout the 90s Yagnik along with Kavita Krishnamurthy and Poornima were singing most of the songs for heroines.
+Throughout the 1990s Yagnik and Kavita Krishnamurthy were singing most of the songs for heroines.

 Yagnik worked on private albums like "Tum Yaad Aaye" in 1997 in close collaboration with award-winning lyricist Javed Akhtar and composer Raju Singh, "Tum Aaye" in 2002 with Javed Akhtar and singer Hariharan and "Shairana" in 2003 with Javed Akhtar and singer-composer Shankar Mahadevan.
 She has also performed the Hanuman Chalisa and various devotional songs.
 Her song "Chamma Chamma" from China Gate was featured in the song "Hindi Sad Diamonds" from the soundtrack of the film Moulin Rouge!.